-- 3. This is the second update of the Strategic Risk Register within the 2022/23 financial year reporting period. - 4.
+- 3. This is the final update of the Strategic Risk Register within the 2022/23 financial year reporting period. - 4.
 A revision of the Corporate Plan 2021-25 was approved by Full Council on 17 November 2021 and the Strategic Risk Register was reviewed to ensure it remained aligned to the new plan.
 Of key importance has been improving the way mitigation is presented in the report.
-Whilst general commentary provided by risk owners is usually detailed and relevant the mitigations need to have clear timescales and lines of responsibility to enable the Audit Committee to track their delivery and be assured that the risks are being sufficiently managed. - 5.
-The application of the Risk Management Framework within the Isle of Wight Council has been subject to an Internal Audit and was granted an outcome of "Reasonable Assurance."
-The majority of actions identified as a result of that Audit have been completed.
-Regular meetings to discuss, update and monitor service risks are now being held across the service areas.
-Improvements to the council's risk management system do still remain outstanding with ICT until they have resources available to make the required changes.
-This does not affect the material use or functionality of the system for users.
+Whilst general commentary provided by risk owners is usually detailed, and relevant the mitigations need to have clear timescales and lines of responsibility to enable the Audit Committee to track their delivery and be assured that the risks are being sufficiently managed. - 5.
+The application of the Risk Management Framework within the Isle of Wight Council has been subject to an internal audit revisit and has now been granted an outcome of "Assurance."
+The majority of actions identified as a result of the initial audit had been completed.
+All policies that underpin the annual governance statement have been refreshed and reviewed, except for the finance policies which are currently being addressed.
+A refresh of the council's Policy Framework is underway which will provide an action plan to support the maintenance of all council policies including their effective and regular review.

+- 6. Regular meetings to discuss, update and monitor service risks are now being held across all service areas. - 7.
+Improvements to the council's risk management system are being implemented to enhance the functionality and to improve the reporting mechanisms. - 8.
 Strategic risks are referred to within the Quarterly Performance Management Reports (QPMR) that are presented to Cabinet.
 The presentation of the Quarter 1 report took place on 8 September 2022.
-The dates for subsequent reports to be reported to cabinet are shown below:

-Quarter 2 -2022/23 (July 22 - September 22) - 10 November 2022 Quarter 3 -2022/23 (October 22 - December 22) - 9 February 2023
+The dates for subsequent reports to be reported to cabinet are shown below: - Quarter 2 -2022/23 (July 22 September 22) 10 November 2022 - Quarter 3 -2022/23 (October 22 December 22) 9 February 2023 - Quarter 4 2022/23 (January 22 March 23) 12 May 2023 - Quarter 1 2023/24 (April 23 to June 23) 14 September 2023